cn0047/stash/ed/ad/complexity.md

 [cheatsheet](https://www.bigocheatsheet.com/)

+`O` Big O notation - Upper bound.
+`Θ` Theta notation - Tight bound.
+`Ω` Omega notation - Lower bound.

+Big O - Dependency between count of iterations and input parameters.

 Important to find upper bound for algorithm.
 <br>`time` - it isn't possible to estimate time because it's vary on different machines (CPU, memory, etc.).
 <br>`memory (space)`.
 <br>`count of steps (actions)`.

-Big O - Dependency between count of iterations and input parameters.

 Drop constants in big O. Not O(2n), not O(3n).
 Ignore the base of logs (log2, log10).
 Just looking for how thing scale roughtly (lineral, quadratic, etc).

+Algorithm X is asymptotically more efficient than Y - X will always be a better choice for large inputs.

 ````
 # time complexity: